techidaily/site-graphic-issues/source/_posts/mending-disconnected-laptop-and-tv-via-hdmi.md

 * **Second screen/Projector only** — using only the second monitor.
 ![](https://images.drivereasy.com/wp-content/uploads/2019/01/img_5c453c1dab187.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kZVDkvMZvP4?si=xAugrCf-Ud6EMMpm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Experiment with each mode and select the option that is the best match for your needs.
 If your display settings are correct, you will be able to see images on the screen connected via HDMI.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GPk8_xpN_rA?si=YbAdgsjAKsCn_UsB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 3: Update available drivers